DGlitch76/Game-Lab-Project/README.md

 (*) The walk state shall only be tried after and if flying mode full game works.
-    The walking state part of the game should work as any other horizontal platform game coding
+    The walking state part of the game should work as any other horizontal platform game coding.

 -----------------------------------------------------------------------------------